COSC481W-2021Winter/capstone-project-athletisize-1/README.md

 - Height, weight, shoe size, age?<br>

+## Values:
-<b>Values:</b> Lack of experience/knowledge on sports equipment, busy lifestyle
+- Lack of experience/knowledge on sports equipment
+- busy lifestyle

 ## Update questions:
 - How old is his daughter?
 (It's not in GitHub.)